nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 - Continutiy: how ships remember the order of their own network messages, and the network messages of others.
 This is stored in their own personal event log.
 - The factory reset is not an individual action.
 The network decides to treat a ship like it is brand new - and forgets its previous history.
     - practically, everyones Ames `peer-state` entries and Jael keys for the ship, are erased and reset!
+    - this is signaled and initiated by the ship owner itself, which propogates through the network.
+Everyone "forgets and resets" them in peer-state.
-- Transferring an azimuth point to another ETH address also initiates a factory reset.
+- Transferring an azimuth point to another ETH address also initiates a factory reset, by default.
-- Breach = factory-reset.
+- **Breach = factory-reset**.
 Don't get confused by the archaic terminology.
+    -  There are many reasons for a breach, but the solution is always the same.
 - Note that a breach is performed on Bridge, not on the Dojo.
 So a ship actually does not know about its own breach!
 When it is at its weakest, the network will come for it when it least expects it.